File

 /**

-* It will stream all ERROR frames received from the STOMP Broker.
+* Streams all ERROR frames from the broker.

 *